 - Open APIs – Support for real-time access to data held by a Local Health and Care Record using APIs that support NHS FHIR specifications, RESTful interfaces and OAuth profiles for API security.

 - Master citizen index – Support for a citizen index for the local population and for processing leavers and joiners.

-- Record location – Support for discovery of what records exist for an individual within a Local Health and Care record and national record locator service using an NHS Number.
+- Record location – Support for discovery of what records exist for an individual within a local shared or integrated care record solution and the National Record Locator service using an NHS Number.

 - Local event management – Support an event management service and publish/subscribe patterns for sharing event messages, alerts and notifications.
 Support for a subscription service so an event published by one entity can be sent to other entities based upon a subscription policy.

-- National event management – Interfacing with a national event management service where each Local Health and Care Record acts as a publisher and subscriber for an arbitrary set of events defined by a national events authority.
+- National event management – Interfacing with a National Event Management Service where each shared or integrated care record solution acts as a publisher and subscriber for an arbitrary set of events defined by a national events authority.

-- Access to Local Health and Care Record – Read and write access to patient records held by a Local Health and Care Record by professional and patient facing apps, subject to local access policies with access brokered by the Authorisations service working with key local stakeholders to understand requirements utilising privacy impact assessments and national and local policies.
+- Access to shared and integrated care record solutions – Read and write access to patient records by professional and patient facing apps, subject to local access policies with access brokered by the Authorisations service working with key local stakeholders to understand requirements utilising privacy impact assessments and national and local policies.